gilbertmao/FoodLocationFinder/README.md

 **Pre-Requisites**

 *SOFTWARE*

-In order to run this software the following must me installed
+In order to run this software the following must be installed
--  npm command line
+-  npm command line (v7 or later)

 *HARDWARE*
 Any modern hardware should be sufficient to run the application provided it has the following